IndEcol/country_converter/README.rst

 .. _GitHub: https://github.com/konstantinstadler/country_converter

 The package depends on Pandas_; for testing py.test_ is required.
-For further information on running the tests see CONTRIBUTING.rst.
+For further information on running the tests see `CONTRIBUTING.rst`_.

 .. _Pandas: http://pandas.pydata.org/